-Among the highly significant variables with large main effects are education of household head (positive), household size (negative) and its square (positive), dependency ratio (negative in Models 1, 3 and 5; an interaction with household size is highly significant and negative for Models 4 and 5), and some regional dummies.
-Households with more educated heads tend to have higher per capita income than those with less-educated heads (Models 1, 2, 4, and 5).
-A larger household tends to have a lower per capita household income with some non-linear effect, while dependency ratio is also considered as an important predictor of household's well-being.
+Highly significant variables include education of household head (positive for Models 1, 2 and 4; the interaction is positive for Model 3), household size (negative) and its square (positive), dependency ratio (negative for Models 1-3, 5 and 6; an interaction with household size is significant and negative for Models 4), and regional dummies.
+Households with more educated heads tend to have higher per capita income than those with less-educated.
+A larger household tends to have a lower per capita household income with some non-linear effect, while dependency ratio is also considered as an important predictor of household's wellbeing.
 The presence of more children in a household implies a lower share of adult members in employment, which limits the earning potentials of that household.
 On other results, female-headed households are found to have relatively higher income than male-headed ones (Models 1 and 2).
-Interestingly, many female-headed households in the Philippines are heavily dependent on cash receipts or support (either from abroad or domestic sources, but chiefly remittances from abroad)16.
-Miralao (1992) compared maleand female-headed households and found that the latter, on average, have higher annual income, are smaller in size, have older heads, and have higher share of property and rental income than the former, while a male head is more likely to be in the labour market.
+Interestingly, many female-headed households in the Philippines are heavily dependent on cash receipts or support (either from abroad or domestic sources, but chiefly remittances from abroad).
+Miralao (1992) compared male-and female-headed households and found that the latter, on average, have higher annual income, are smaller in size, have older heads, and have higher share of property and rental income than the former, while a male head is more likely to be in the labour market.
 Our data suggest that remittances (regardless of the source) are usually higher in value because, apparently, Filipinos are willing to leave their households only for better opportunities, e.g., higher-paying jobs.
 However, as pointed by Miralao (1992), female-headed households are highly heterogeneous and there exist very poor female-headed households that should be supported by public policies.
+Our results cannot be generalised in a broader context of developing countries as female-headed households are generally poorer and more vulnerable in other developing countries (e.g. Buvinić and Gupta, 1997, for Chile; Gangopadhyay and Wadhwa, 2004, for India).

-Households residing in provinces that experienced rainfall and fuel price shocks tend to have relatively lower income.
+Households residing in provinces that experienced rainfall and fuel price shocks tend to have relatively lower income (Models 1-4), while the rainfall shock tends to negatively influence the income growth (Model 5).
 Because a majority of the working poor are engaged in agriculture (Reyes and Mina, 2013) and the agriculture sector is considered highly vulnerable to climate-related disasters, frequent occurrence of extreme weather events is expected to reduce income.
 Many households are also negatively affected by fuel price shocks through a number of channels.
 For instance, large increases in fuel prices could lead to higher transportation costs faced by entrepreneurs that regularly transport their produce to urban centres, or higher variable costs faced by employers that could mean reduction in workers' wages.
-Meanwhile, decrease in the proportion of overseas contact workers (OCW) members could mean lower contribution to household income.
+On the results of idiosyncratic shocks, having fewer overseas contact workers (OCW) members in the household would lead to lower household income per capita for Models 1 and 2.
+This is understandable as the income from OCW would be a valuable source to supplement household income or mitigate the household income shocks.
+But they are not significant in FE models (Models 3-6).
+Having more members with non-permanent or vulnerable job are associated with higher income for Models 3-4.
+This implies that the increase in adult members in employment - even if they work as temporary workers in vulnerable employment - will have a positive effect on the household income, while an overall increase in household size or dependency ratio tends to reduce it.